drumadrian/cleanup-bucket/README.md

 # cleanup-bucket
-Tools to cleanup an Amazon S3 bucket using Spot instances launched from the EC2 Console
+Tool to cleanup an Amazon S3 bucket using Spot instances launched from the EC2 Console